Patrick Higginbotham: Other service

 For many years, Higginbotham was a faculty member at the Federal Judicial Center and, as an appointee of Chief Justice William Rehnquist, the chairman of the Advisory Committee on Civil Rules.
 He served as president of the American Inns of Court Foundation, and in 1996 the Dallas chapter of that organization renamed itself after him.
 He has been a leading proponent and former chairman of The Center for American and International Law, a Dallas-based organization which aims to train foreign and domestic lawyers and police officers, a Fellow of the American Bar Association, chairman of its Appellate Judges Conference, member of the Board of Editors of the ABA Journal, and advisor to the National Center for State Courts on its study of habeas corpus.
 He is also a lifetime member of the American Law Institute and a member of the Board of Overseers, Institute of Civil Justice, RAND Corporation.

 Speeches and writings

 Higginbotham has published a number of articles in law reviews and newspapers.
 He is also a frequent speaker on various legal topics, particularly the death penalty and the decline of jury trials, having lectured at places including the Universities of Alabama, Chicago, St. Mary's, Texas, Texas Tech, Columbia, Duke, and Penn, as well as Case Western, Northwestern, Utah, Loyola, Hofstra, the National Science Foundation, The American College of Trial Lawyers and the National Institute of Trial Advocacy.

-Personal life and present

 Personal life

 Higginbotham married Elizabeth O'Neal in August 1961.
 They were married until her death from Alzheimer's disease on June 10, 2017, at the age of 78.
-They had two daughters, Anne Elizabeth and Patricia Lynn, and 6 grandchildren.
-Higginbotham lost his older sister, Jean, to ALS in 2002.
-His older brother, George, who graduated from law school in the same class as Higginbotham, died three weeks after Higginbotham's wife in 2017.
+They had two daughters.